Below are some updates and instructions for version 4.1 and now HamLib 3.3 is included as an upgrade too!

 1.)
 Download the script here into your home directory logged in as “pi”:

-3.)
-Now execute the script: sudo ./pi3-fldigi-setup-4.0.16.sh – This will create a folder named “HamPi-FLDIGI” in your home directory.
+4.)
+Now execute the script: sudo ./pi3-fldigi-setup-4.1.sh – This will create a folder named “HamPi-FLDIGI” in your home directory.
 Feel free to edit the script however you would like if you wish to change that….

-5.)
-This has been tested on a Raspberry Pi 3 model and takes about 45 minutes to an hour from start to finish depending on how many updates you have to install for the packages as well as how fast your Internet connection is.
+6.)
+This has been tested on a Raspberry Pi 3 model running the full Raspian Stretch desktop version (not lite) and takes about 45 minutes to an hour from start to finish depending on how many updates you have to install for the packages as well as how fast your Internet connection is.

 Ed – K3HTK